Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: Dataset Evaluation and Analysis

-Our LLM generator successfully identifies purchase reason in 96.4\% of reviews.
-This includes 61.8\% of reviews with explicitly stated reasons and 70.9\% where reasons are inferred from the review and the product information.
-Our LLM identifies post-purchase experience in 88.2\% of reviews, slightly lower than purchase reason.
-This is because we ask the LLM only to identify explicitly described experience, without making any inference.
-Table~\ref{tab:example_explanations} shows explanations for two reviews in our dataset.
+Our LLM extractor successfully identifies purchase reason in 93.94\% of reviews.
+This includes 36.8\% of reviews with explicitly stated reasons and 84.2\% where reasons are inferred from the review and the product information.
+The majority of reviews lacking an identified purchase reason are short (55\% are shorter than 20 tokens), suggesting that users may not mention or provide any clues regarding their motivation for buying in these cases.
+Our LLM identifies post-purchase experience in nearly all reviews (99.93\%).
+This is because users typically express their satisfaction or dissatisfaction in the reviews, even in very short ones.

-Overall 70.1\% of purchase reasons and 71.18\% of post-purchase experience are rated as personal.
-Among these, reviews for ``Books'' have the highest proportion of personalized purchase reason (78.89\%) but the lowest proportion of personalized post-purchase experience.
-This is likely because buyers of books often start with a personal connection -- why they chose the book, and then the focus shifts to an objective description of the book itself after reading, making the post-purchase experience less personalized.